ironhack-labs/lab-profile-app/README.md

 You should create a new folder named `context/` and inside of it a file `auth.context.js`.
 Inside of the file you should create a new *Context* object and the `AuthProviderWrapper` component.

-1. To create a *Context* object use the method `React.createContext()` ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L5)).
+1. To create a *Context* object use the method `React.createContext()` ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L6)).

-2. The `AuthProviderWrapper` component should have the following state variables for storing the user information and the authentication state: `isLoggedIn`, `isLoading` and `user` ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L8-L10)).
+2. The `AuthProviderWrapper` component should have the following state variables for storing user information and authentication state: `isLoggedIn`, `isLoading`, and `user` ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L9-L11)).

-3. The `AuthProviderWrapper` component should also have functions `verifyStoredToken`, `logInUser` and `logOutUser` used for handling the authentication logic ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L13-L64)).
+3. The `AuthProviderWrapper` component should also have functions `storeToken`, `authenticateUser`,  `removeToken` and `logOutUser` used for handling the authentication logic ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L13-L59)).
-   You will need to provide the above mentioned state values and functions through the `value` prop ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L73)).
+   You will need to provide the above mentioned state values and functions through the Context Provider's `value` prop ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/context/auth.context.js#L71)).

 4. Finally, remember to wrap the `<App />` component with the `<AuthProviderWrapper></AuthProviderWrapper>` ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/master/src/index.js#L13-L15)).
-5. Use the React hook `useContext()` to access the values coming from the `AuthProviderWrapper`  and to finish implementing the log in ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/812bdce8d55cdad3d428dc9a8f4b3fdd8e3f6fd0/src/pages/LoginPage.js#L14)).
+5. Use the React hook `useContext()` to access the values coming from the `AuthProviderWrapper`  and to finish implementing the log-in process ([example](https://github.com/ironhack-labs/lesson-code-h-react-authentication-frontend/blob/812bdce8d55cdad3d428dc9a8f4b3fdd8e3f6fd0/src/pages/LoginPage.js#L14)).